muhammadyaseen/vae-disentanglement/experiment-notes/thesis-writing-notes/Structure and Content.md

 5. Theoretical benefits of those properties in terms of sample coplexity, interpretability etc.
 6. Intro and motivation of Variational Inference in general
 7. Introduction and motivation of (NN based) VAE
-8. VAE as an RL algorithm
+8. VAE as an RL algorithm / What are DLVMs?
 9. VAE / ELBO objective in its simplest independent prior form + Motivation / Need for Lower Bound
 10. Role of KL divergence b/w $q(z \vert x)$ and $p(z)$ and Reconstruction $\log p(x \vert z)$ parts in the objective
 11. Role of Prior $p(z)$ in VAEs for encouraging various properties (this is crucial, as we exploit this in our method)